marifarwi/Soilpunk_joulethief/README.md

 *Materials for the joule thieves*

-* a small breadboard
+* a small breadboard (included in kit)
-* an LED (and optional: a small buzzer)
+* an LED (and optional: a small buzzer) (included in kit)
-* an NPN Transistor 2N3904 (this type has an EBC pinout which is pictured in the instructions, if you take another NPN transistor, check pinout and adjust accordingly)
+* an NPN Transistor 2N3904 (this type has an EBC pinout which is pictured in the instructions, if you take another NPN transistor, check pinout and adjust accordingly) (included in kit)
-* a 1K and/or 2K ohm resistor
+* a 1K ohm resistor (included in kit)
-* a ferrite toroid with an inner diameter of 9mm or so
+* a ferrite toroid with an inner diameter of 9mm or so (included in kit)
 * a 1.5V AA battery (doesn't need to be full)
-* thin enameled copper wire, 0,3 mm core, about 100 cm
+* thin enameled copper wire, 0,3 mm core, about 100 cm (included in kit)
-* 2 crocodile clips
+* 2 crocodile clips (included in kit)
-* 4 jumper wires
+* 4 jumper wires (included in kit)
-* a momentary switch (a push button)
+* a momentary switch (a push button) (included in kit)
-* an AA battery clip (1 cell)
+* an AA battery clip (1 cell) (included in kit)

 <img src="./images/parts.jpeg" alt="" width="600"/>